Cluster Before You Hallucinate: Approximating Node-Capacitated Network Design and Energy Efficient Routing: Single-Sink Node-Capacitated Network Design

+{\bf The \snd problem as LLSC.} We now prove Lemma~\ref{lem:find-cluster} by casting the desired clustering problem as an instance of LLSC.
+The elements are the nodes $V$ of the original \snd problem.
+The costs $\{c_v:v\in V\}$ are the node-costs in \snd.
+The required elements are all the sources $W=\{s_i\}_{i=1}^k$.
+For any $v\in W$ its demand $d_v :=d_i$ where $v=s_i$ is the corresponding source node.
+The capacitated elements are $L:=V\setminus \{t\}$ and the bound $p=1$.
+Let $Q:=(1+\ln n)\cdot q$.
+The collection ${\cal C}$ of sets is defined as follows.
+There is a set corresponding to each cluster (Definition~\ref{defn:s-cluster}), having demand at most $Q$.
+To reduce notation, we use $T$ to denote the subtree representing the cluster as well as the nodes in this cluster.
+By Lemma~\ref{lem:cluster}, the optimal value of this LLSC instance is at most $\opt$.

+Next, we provide an approximation algorithm for the min-ratio oracle for such LLSC instances.
+Our min-ratio algorithm relies on another known problem:

-{\bf Partial node weighted Steiner tree problem (PNWST). } The input is a graph $G=(U,E)$ with node-weights $\{\beta_v:v\in U\}$, root $r\in U$, subset $W\sse U$ of terminals, and a target $\ell$.
-The objective is to find a minimum node cost Steiner tree containing $r$ and at least $\ell$ terminals.
+{\bf Partial node weighted Steiner tree (PNWST). } The input is an undirected graph $G=(V,E)$ with node-weights $\{\eta_v:v\in V\}$, sink $t\in V$, rewards $\{\pi_v : v\in V\}$, and target $\tau$.
+Both the node-weights and rewards are non-negative.
+The objective is to find a minimum node cost Steiner tree containing $t$ having total reward at least $\tau$.
+We will use the following known result.